quephird/scintilla/README.md

 | Cylinder | radius: 1 <br> main axis: y <br> minimum y-value: -∞ <br> maximum y-value: ∞ <br> capped?: false |
 | Cone | main axis: y <br> minimum y-value: -∞ <br> maximum y-value: ∞ <br> capped?: false |

-For example, you can create a new sphere, set at the origin with all other default attributes, by simply typing:
+For example, you can create a new sphere, set at the origin and with all other default attributes, by simply typing:

 ```clj
 (require '[scintilla.shapes :as s])